elasticio/api-docs/source/includes/_users.md

 This resource allows you to delete a user.

 ### When a User is deleted the following data will be deleted as well:

 * SSH keys
 * User's object itself
 * all Workspaces and Contracts, where the User is **the only member**

 ### Not deleted immediately

 These data objects are deleted automatically (e.g. due to expiration), hence won't be deleted right after User deletion:

-* flows activity records (which used in order to show runlog)
+* Flows activity records (which used in order to show runlog)
-* logs of flow execution and repo build
+* Logs of flow execution and repo build
-* invitations to a team or an contract
-* notifications
+* Invitations to the Team, Contract and Workspace
-* slugs (TBD)
+* Notifications

 ### Data associated with Contract and Workspace

-* If this User is a member of any Contract which has one more Admin beside him/her then User's Teams and Repos will be transferred to the next Admin.
+* If this User is a member of any Contract which has one more Owner beside him/her then User's Teams and Repos will be transferred to the next Owner.
-* If this User is a member of any Workspace which has one more Admin beside him/her then User's Flows and Credentials will be transferred to the next Admin.
+* If this User is a member of any Workspace which has one more Owner beside him/her then User's Flows and Credentials will be transferred to the next Owner.
-* If this User is the last Admin of any Workspace then given Workspace will be deleted with all data.
+* If this User is the last Owner of any Workspace then given Workspace will be deleted with all data.
 * If this User is the only member of Contract(s) then he/she will be deleted along with Contract and all the unique data connected with this User.